Bhaiṣajyaguru Hall: China

-He is said to be the hierarch of the Eastern vaiḍūryanirbhāsā.
+Bhaisajyaguru is the hierarch of the Eastern Pure Land, Vaiḍūryanirbhāsā, meaning "Pure Lapis Lazuli".
 Sitting in the center of the lotus pedestal, the statue of Bhaisajyaguru are usually with kind and solemn deportment, blue body and dark hair.
 With big ears to his shoulders, he wears the clothes of the Buddha and exposes breast and right arm.
-On the left of Bhaisajyaguru is Suryaprabha with a sun wheel in his hand, representing light; on the right is Candraprabha, with a moon wheel in his hand, representing coolness.
-They are called "Bhaisajyaguru Three Honored Gods" (藥師三尊 (Yàoshī sānzūn)) or "Eastern Three Saints" (東方三聖 (Dōngfāng sānshèng)).
+Depictions of Bhaisajyaguru are usually found with two bodhisattvas flanking him: the left of Bhaisajyaguru is Sūryaprabha (Sūryaprabha) with a sun wheel in his hand, representing light; on the right is Candraprabha (Candraprabha), with a moon wheel in his hand, representing coolness.
+This triad is often called "Three Honoured Ones of Bhaisajyaguru" (藥師三尊 (Yàoshī sānzūn)) or "Three Noble ones of the East" (東方三聖 (Dōngfāng sānshèng)).
 Many Chinese people believe that enshrining Bhaisajyaguru can cure all diseases, relieve a variety of illness and pain, ward off unluckiness and extend longevity, so since ancient times, people from all walks life worship the Bhaisajyaguru.